Course Catalog » Course Listing for Clinical Pharmacy

 Restrictions: none Activities: Direct - Project

 This course gives students experience in writing a Pharmacy and Therapeutics monograph and presenting a medication to a mock Pharmacy and Therapeutics Committee.
-Students will utilize knowledge from the previous course, CP 152.1 to develop materials for the AMCP Pharmacy and Therapeutics Competition.
+Students will utilize knowledge from the previous course, CL PHARM 152.1 to develop materials for the AMCP Pharmacy and Therapeutics Competition.
 Students will evaluate scientific evidence and prepare a cost-effective analysis.
 Students assume the roles of clinical pharmacists on P&T Committees.

-155.70 Spanish for Pharmacists (1.5 units) Fall, Winter, Spring
+155.70 Spanish for Pharmacists (1.5 units) Winter

 Instructor(s): J. Garcia Sarzosa Prerequisite(s): None